Fifteen Places to Look for Your Real Estate and Equipment Leases

 Some companies have elected to outsource part or all of their finance and accounting functions to specialized providers that can offer economies of scale and industry best practices.
 Firms such as Genpact, Capgemini, and Xerox can assume responsibility for order-to-cash, procure-to-pay, or record-to-report processes.
 As a result, these finance and accounting BPO firms often oversee or are involved with equipment and real estate leases.
 If the outside firm is performing functions such as purchase order generation, invoice processing, or general accounting, then they may have records about what you are leasing.
 Ask your finance and accounting BPO firm for any reports they might be able to produce about the current leasing portfolio.

 15) Corporate IT

-In addition to contacting the owners of various business applications such as real estate, fleet and accounts payable, you should consider contacting the corporate IT organization as well.
-Inform the IT group that you are seeking to identify any leases that might be found in enterprise content management systems, networked file shares or end-user desktop files.
+In addition to contacting the owners of various business applications such as Real Estate, Fleet, and Accounts Payable, you should consider contacting the corporate IT organization as well.
+Inform the IT group that you are seeking to identify any leases that might be found in enterprise content management systems, networked file shares, or end-user desktop files.
 Most large companies have licensed electronic discovery applications that can scan your corporate network in search of particular types of documents.
-These applications cannot only identify any files that might appear to be a contract, but they include artificial intelligence capabilities that can scan the document to assess whether it is a lease or not.
+These applications not only identify any files that might appear to be a contract, but also include artificial intelligence capabilities that can scan the document to assess whether it is a lease or not.